kartoza/sawps/docs/src/user/manual/explore/reports.md

      * **Sampling Effort Coverage**: Indicates the extent to which the sampling effort covered the entire population or habitat.

-     * **Population Estimate Certainty**: Represents the level of certainty of estimated population.
+     * **Population Estimate Certainty**: This represents the level of certainty of the estimated population.

      **Summary**